Protected Park

 Project Cost: $315,360

-- Property provided central parking area in the park for tour buses – reducing or eliminating their use of residential neighborhoods for parking.
+- – The property provided a central parking area in the park for tour buses, reducing or eliminating their use of residential neighborhoods for parking.